brooklynrail/brooklynrail-platform/content/events/2023/01/wednesday-poetry-reading-121-curated-by-daniel-owen.md

 ---
-title: "Wednesday Poetry Reading #121 curated by Daniel Owen"
+title: "If We Were To Be the Same Degree of Spoken: A Rail Reading curated by Daniel Owen"
 deck: Faeturing Owen, Kimberly Alidio, Corina Copp, Mikael Johani, and Violet Spurlock
 summary: Daniel Owen curates our 121st Poetry Reading with Kimberly Alidio,